-In early April, we spent 10 days interviewing Christian refugees in Greece.
+In early April 2016, we started interviewing Christian refugees in Greece.
 This minority group within the broader migrant population is extremely vulnerable and threatened as a direct result of their religious beliefs.
 Our findings highlight the urgent need to provide them with a safe place away from the threats and attacks they are currently trying to live with in the refugee camps.

 “They attacked me for 48 hours because I was talking about my Christian faith and I had a bible with me.
 After 2 nights, I looked like a dead person.
 I was beaten in the head and beaten with wire and cables.
 It was only me and my friend but there were about 100 of them.
 Only God saved us.“